 Full proposals derived from the Ideas Lab must include ideas that could lead to a step-change, rather than to incremental advances in our knowledge.
 It is expected that these full proposals will be generated by multidisciplinary teams; the teams may include researchers with expertise in biology, physics, biophysics, mathematical modeling, statistics, chemistry, engineering, computer science, or any other discipline suited to shed light on the topic.
-Additionally, each proposing group should contain at least one bioethics researcher and should develop an educational plan to train the students and technicians who will participate in the project, as well as to provide generalized instruction in synthetic cell technology and applications for graduate and undergraduate students and for the lay public.
+Additionally, each proposing group should develop an educational plan to train students and technicians who will participate in the project, as well as to provide generalized instruction about non-coding RNAs for graduate and undergraduate students and for the lay public.
 Given the likely complexity of the proposed research, the participation of specialists in other relevant areas is strongly encouraged.